The Labrador as seen by a dog trainer

 It is an active dog that likes to play, and is used as an assistance dog, guide dog, for detection etc. It is a breed compatible with active people who like sports and long walks.

-Simple brushing, bath and regular hygiene care.
+They molt so daily brushing is important, bath and regular hygiene care.

 The cost of maintenance is reasonable, the amount of daily food for this breed will be about 500gr to 600gr.
-Of course this also depends on their physical activity and their metabolism which, like in people, defines their tendency for obesity.
+Of course this also depends on their physical activity and their metabolism, which like in people, defines their tendency for obesity.

 All dogs regardless of their breed need education, but in Labrador this is critical.
 As it is a strong, active and very friendly dog, many owners assume that being so good and intelligent the dogs will behave well.
-However leaving all that energy and intelligence uncontrolled usually turns into a mess at home, unbearable walks and etc. With training we channel that energy and intelligence and strengthen the ties with our dog.
+However leaving all that energy and intelligence uncontrolled usually turns into a mess at home, unbearable walks and bad behaviour.
+With proper training we channel that energy and intelligence and strengthen the ties with our dog.

 Check the other breeds here